learn-co-curriculum/phase-1-algorithms-has-target-sum/README.md

 - an `array` of integers
 - a `target` integer

-The function should return true if any pair of numbers in the array add up to the target number.
+The function should return true if any pair of numbers in the array adds up to the target number.

 Here are a few examples: